 Preparing Dynamics and AzureAD

 In order for BlueConic to connect with Dynamics, BlueConic needs to be registered in Azure Active Directory (Azure AD) and to have this registration data configured in the BlueConic connection.
-You'll need to follow the steps below and record some data along the way.
+You'll need to follow the Microsoft instructions found here to add BlueConic as an app for your Azure portal and record some data along the way.

-This guide tries to enable you to fully install this connection on your own, however BlueConic can not give support on the configuration of Azure AD.
-If you have a non-standard installation, this guide tries to provide you with a solution, but in the end BlueConic is limited to what tools Microsoft provides, and you may need to contact a Microsoft partner or representative.
+Note: BlueConic cannot offer support if you need assistance on the configuration of Azure AD.
+If you have a non-standard installation, this article tries to provide you with a solution, but in the end BlueConic is limited to what tools Microsoft provides, and you may need to contact a Microsoft partner or representative.

 - Full access to Azure and Azure AD